 USING THE CLARK COUNTY PROBATE COURT'S WEBSITE:

-Start by Googling something like, "Clark County, Nevada, Probate Court," or "Clark County, Nevada District Court."
+Start by Googling something like, "Clark County, Nevada District Court."
 What you need to know is:

 1) If you get the general county court website, you want to go to DISTRICT COURT and then to FAMILY COURT.

-2) If you have a case number to search by, you need to enter the full number, such as, P-15-666666-E. In this example, P means probate; 15 means the case was first filed in 2015; six digits are assigned to the case; and the E doesn't tell you anything but if you leave it out, the website won't recognize the case.
+3) If you have a case number to search by, you need to enter the full number, such as, P-15-666666-E. In this example, P means probate; 15 means the case was first filed in 2015; six digits are assigned to the case; and the E doesn't tell you anything but if you leave it out, the website won't recognize the case.
 However, if it is an old case, you might have to search in this format: 08P666666 where 08 means it was opened in 2008.
 Unfortunately, the court's website requires the exact format for a search to be successful.

 5) If your online search reveals a probate case you can click on the case to get the docket sheet which is a list of all filings and actions in the case.
 However, if you want to read an actual petition or other pleading or read an actual order, you will have to pay to see it.
 The docket sheet, however, is free.